 To apply for the Certificate program, you must complete the application form.

 The Admissions Committee review applications in regularly and recommend to the Registrar’s Office applicants for the academic year.
 If you have further questions, please email email@example.com.

 To apply for the Post-Baccalaureate program you must submit an application through the OUAC (Ontario Universities Application Centre).
-Following admission verification of eligibility, you will be asked to complete a supplementary application form.

 English Language Requirement

 If you are an international applicant or a Canadian citizen and resident whose first language is not English please refer to the Undergraduate Calendar for the current English as a Second Language Requirement (ESLR).
 Applicants must satisfy the ESLR prior to admission in the program.